y00ga-sec/Trustify/README.md

 Trustify uses a Powershell porting of Rubeus to interact with Kerberos through trusts as well as other tools.
 Make sure that your attack machine have a proper Internet access so that the script can import its dependencies

 ## Get-TrustifyDetails
 Simply collect useful information about the current trusts.
-This function will help you selecting the attack that is best suited for your use case :
+This function will help you selecting the attack that is best suited for your use case : <br />
 ![Get-TrustifyDetails](https://github.com/user-attachments/assets/f3fcd181-5fab-449c-98f3-203209c7ae41)

 ## Forge-TrustAccountTicket
 When a one-way (outbound) trust is set up from **Forest-B** to **Forest-A**, a trust account named ``B$`` is created in Forest-A. This trust account, ``B$`` , can have its cleartext credentials and Kerberos keys extracted from any Domain Controller in either forest with admin privileges.

 This attack consists in taking over the Trust account by leveraging the trust Key.
 It is made possible by the fact that the **trust key actually represents the password of the trust account**.
-Indeed, when Forest-B compromise is achieved, an attacker can extract the associated Trust Key on Forest-B root domain DC and use it to authenticate as the ``B$`` account in Forest-A.
+Indeed, when Forest-B compromise is achieved, an attacker can extract the associated Trust Key on Forest-B root domain DC and use it to authenticate as the ``B$`` account in Forest-A. <br />

 _Requires :_
 - TrustAccountName